Arya25program/metallica-band-page/README.md

-# metallica-band-page
-Got it — you want a **GitHub README** for your *Metallica Fanpage* project.
-Here’s a clean, professional, and slightly engaging version that would work well for your repo:

----

-# 🎸 Metallica Fanpage
+# 🎸 Metallica Band Page

 A simple, responsive fan-made website dedicated to **Metallica**, showcasing the band’s history, members, and music.
 Built with **HTML** and **CSS** for a clean and modern look.